coderly/process/DEVELOPMENT.md

   - How can I do this better the next time?
   - What did I do wrong?
   - What did I do right?
+- Communicating to a the non-technical person
+  - Understanding the information they need and don't need
+  - Clarifying requirements with the use of examples
+  - Asking why to uncover better solutions